atrigila/provenancereport/docs/usage.md

 ## How the pipeline works

-The main workflow performs five steps:
+The main workflow performs six steps:

 1. `PIPELINE_INITIALISATION` validates `--input` with the `nf-schema` plugin and resolves each `path` entry as a single file.
 2. The workflow selects the notebook using `--notebook`, or the bundled `assets/provenance_report.qmd` if `--notebook` is unset.
 3. `QUARTONOTEBOOK` renders one Quarto HTML report using all samplesheet rows.
 The process receives `[meta, notebook]`, a parameter map, and the actual input files as a plain path channel.
-4. `MULTIQC` collates the workflow parameters, software versions, resolved Quarto container, Nextflow execution profile, `R sessionInfo()`, and Python version.
+4. `REPORTENVIRONMENT` runs in the same `--report_container` image as `QUARTONOTEBOOK` and captures its resolved container reference, Quarto version, `R sessionInfo()`, and Python version.
 Missing R or Python installations are reported as unavailable without failing the run.
+5. `MULTIQC` collates the workflow parameters, software versions, runtime-environment information, and Nextflow execution profile.
-5. The workflow publishes the Quarto and MultiQC reports, report artifacts, and standard pipeline metadata under `pipeline_info/`.
+6. The workflow publishes the Quarto and MultiQC reports, report artifacts, and standard pipeline metadata under `pipeline_info/`.

 The notebook receives these useful parameters: